Cryptocurrency is a trader's playground.

 Let's get started.

-If you're going to be buying, selling and trading, you're going to want to keep an eye on your investments.
+If you're going to be buying, selling and trading (see also: day trading), you're going to want to keep an eye on your investments.

 It doesn’t matter how much crypto you are holding or trading, you need to keep track of it.